-HDFS 101 (Individual and Family Development) or PSY 100 (General Psychology).
+HDFS 101 (Individual and Family Development) or PSY 100 (General Psychology)

-All prerequisites must be completed or consent from the instructor given prior to enrollment.
+All prerequisites must be completed, or consent must be given from the instructor, prior to enrollment.

 If you register for this course after the start of the term, please contact the instructor at the time of registration.
-By contacting the instructor, you ensure you are added to the CANVAS section as soon as possible and have access to the course and details about the class requirements.
+By contacting the instructor, you ensure you are added to the Canvas (learning management system) section as soon as possible and have access to the course and details about the class requirements.

-Textbook and Materials
+Textbooks and Materials